 where $\dot{R}$ means $\partial_t R$.
 Here, $h(w)=k(w)=1$ is used in the first line, and the instanton size $R_0$ appearing in the middle does not affect the result.
 In this way, the mass parameter $m_R$ on the size variation is estimated as

 Form this mass parameter $m_R$ and the potential $V^{\rm BPS}(R)$ in Eq.~(\ref{eqn:BPS potential data}), one obtains a rough estimation of the excitation energy of the dilatation mode,

-which seems a larger value than the numerical result in Sect.~\ref{sec:dilatation}.
+which seems a larger value than the numerical result in Sec.~\ref{sec:dilatation}.
 This estimation can be analytically done but has no gravitational effect of $h(w)$ and $k(w)$ for both kinetic and potential terms, in addition to use of the self-dual BPS instanton.
-On these points, the numerical calculation presented in Sect.~\ref{sec:dilatation} has been developed.
+On these points, the numerical calculation presented in Sec.~\ref{sec:dilatation} has been developed.